mcarvalho-projects/tasks-reference/README.md

 ## RabbitMQ

-RabbitMQ is included only to show structure.
+RabbitMQ usage is intentionally minimal.

 Each backend includes:
-- a producer that publishes to task.created
+- one producer that publishes to `task.created`
-- a consumer that prints a single line
+- one consumer that prints a single line

-No retries.
-No exchanges.
-No durability tuning.
+No retries, no advanced configuration.

 ---

 ## How to Use This Repository

+Suggested use:

-1. Choose one backend
+1. Pick a backend you know
-2. Read its README.txt
-3. Scan files in this order:
-   - entry point
-   - database and model
-   - controller or routes
-   - RabbitMQ producer
-   - RabbitMQ consumer
-4. Compare with another backend
+2. Pick one you want to learn
+3. Compare file-by-file
+4. Focus on structure, not details

-This repository is designed for reading and orientation, not extension.
+This repository is designed for **quick reference and comparison**.

 ---

-## Guiding Principle
+## Guiding Idea

-I want to remember how this is structured in 20 seconds.
+“I want to quickly see how the same small app is structured in different stacks.”

-That is the only success metric.
+That is the only goal.

 ---

 ## Reuse

-To regenerate this project later, you can simply ask:
+To regenerate this project later, you can ask:

 Generate the standardized reference ZIP.